Become an

 By leveraging your gift with those of others, your gift will effectively be doubled.
 It will inspire and motivate a whole new group of donors and amplify the power of girls.
 Because a better now for her means a better future for everyone.

-This will be the third year that we have launched this innovative campaign and we have seen outstanding success because of the generosity of our pioneer Equality Leaders.
+This will be the fourth year that we have launched this innovative campaign and we have seen outstanding success because of the generosity of our pioneer Equality Leaders.

 Equality Leaders made an empowering investment for girls’ rights.
 In turn, the Plan International community went above and beyond to deepen their impact for girls living through crisis during our Christmas Appeals.